 After the band broke up due to too many ego trips, Edgar Froese played approximately four months with around 16 different musicians such as Paul Wheeler, a drummer from Liverpool, Sven Ake Johnson, a very good jazz drummer from Sweden, Al Akhbar, a young African drummer from Ghana, Steve Leuwen, a bass guitar player from Holland, Nick Turner, who later became the sax player for Hawkwind ? to name a few.
 At that time, Edgar Froese scored his first feature film for the German director Jürgen Polland, "Never shoot the bathroom man" ? a strange black and white movie.

 In 1970 Edgar Froese married his wife Monika (a.k.a.
 Monique or Monica), who did the artwork for many of TD's album covers in the following years, and most of the band photographs during the last 35 years have been made by her (sadly, in 2000 she passed away after a long disease).
 In 1970, too, their son Jerome Froese was born, who would become a regular member of TD twenty years later.

-Up to now Edgar Froese still is the nucleus of Tangerine Dream: Except very few solo contributions by other TD members, he co-composed and co-performed all of the hundreds of Tangerine Dream compositions.
+Until his sudden and unexpected death on January 20th, 2015 Edgar Froese still has been the nucleus of Tangerine Dream: With the exception of a comparably small number of solo contributions by other TD members, he co-composed and co-performed all of the hundreds of Tangerine Dream compositions.
 Besides his activities in the group Edgar Froese also released a number of solo albums.